Angular Deployment

 one.

-git checkout -b aws
+git checkout main git checkout -b aws

 Before running the command to add S3 deployment support, you’ll need a few things: